rl-institut/multi-vector-simulator/README.md

 You can then print the report via your browser print functionality (ctrl+p), however the layout of the pdf report is only well optimized for chrome or chromimum browser.

-It is also possible to automatically print the report as pdf by using the option `-pdf`.
+It is also possible to automatically save the report as pdf by using the option `-pdf`.
 By default , it will save the report in the `report` folder.
 See`python mvs_report.py -h` for more information about possible options.
 The css and images used to make the report pretty should be located under